The best cafes in Sydney are where good food, great coffee and a sense of place collide.

 Location: 7 Skyline Place, Frenchs Forest

 Ana’s Kitchen is one of three venues housed within the expansive Paper Mill Food precinct in Liverpool.
-The relaxed cafe, on the banks of the Georges River, has cafe classics such as burgers, pizza and chicken schnitzel, is indicative of the changes happening in Sydney’s southwest.
+The relaxed cafe, on the banks of the Georges River, has cafe classics such as burgers, pizza and chicken schnitzel, and is indicative of the changes happening in Sydney’s southwest.
 The cafe by day, restaurant by night, is part of a 600-seat multi-faceted precinct with three distinct dining venues, making it a top spot for when you’re getting together with the extended family.

 Average price: $$$